google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 Now that you have some debugging tools in your toolbox, you should be well equipped to fix-up any issues that arise in your project.
 The only thing left is for you to get out there and build the next amazing Progressive Web App!

+## Found an issue, or have feedback? {: .hide-from-toc }

+Help us make our code labs better by submitting an [issue](https://github.com/googlecodelabs/debugging-service-workers/issues) today.
+And thanks!